Trek & Backpack Adventure Programs Instructor

 The work environment characteristics described here are representative of those that must be met by an employee while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This position requires the employee to work in close contact with his/her teammates.
 The office space is small and the employee must have the ability to stay focused while others are working in close proximity.
 The noise level in the work environment is usually moderate, but varies seasonally due to programs and staffing on campus.
 While performing the duties of this job, the employee occasionally works outside in various weather conditions.
 The noise level in the work environment is usually moderate.

 How to ApplyReady to find yourself at the heart of Science.
 Adventure.
 Fun?
 Apply now!
-Please submit the General Employment Application found at KeystoneScienceSchool.org/Employment.
-All applications will require a cover letter, resume, and 3 references.
+Please submit the Employment Application (Seasonal Positions) found at KeystoneScienceSchool.org/Employment.
+All applications will require a cover letter, resume (please list professional work and outdoor experience), and 3 references.
 In your cover letter, please indicate your desired salary/wage.
-The first review of applications will begin in January of 2018, however applications will be accepted until all positions are filled.
+The first review of applications will begin in January of 2019, however applications will be accepted until all positions are filled.
 For more information, please contact the Human Resources department at HR@KeystoneScienceSchool.org.
 Keystone Science School is an Equal Opportunity Employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or protected veteran status.